 Rather than looking back at the end of your life, wishing you had praised God more, start now.
-Here are seven reasons why you must not wait.
+Here are seven reasons to praise Him.

 By Todd Gaddis

 The Duke of Wellington, the British military leader who defeated Napoleon at Waterloo, proved to be an extremely difficult officer under which to serve.
 Brilliant and demanding, he rarely gave compliments to his soldiers.
-No doubt due to mellowing in his old age, he gave the following reply when asked if he would do anything differently, given another chance at life: “I’d give more praise.”
+No doubt due to mellowing in his old age, when asked if he would do anything differently given another chance at life, he said: “I’d give more praise.”

-- Praise promotes productivity.
 According to the Word, the Earth yields its produce in the presence of praise (Psalm 17:5-6).
-Does this mean crops are actually going to grow better where praise is present?
+Does this mean crops are actually going to grow better where worship is present?
 Perhaps.
 Why not?
 Whatever your feeling on the matter, I like Jack Taylor’s commentary in his book The Hallelujah Factor.
-“When we praise, productivity is maximized, fulfillment is realized and frustration is neutralized” (p.
-31).
+“When we praise, productivity is maximized, fulfillment is realized and frustration is neutralized.”